MGXlab/Viromics-Workshop-MGX/_episodes/47_gene_sharing_networks.md

 objectives:
 - "Run Vcontact2"
-- "analyse the output with Cytoscape"
+- "Analyse the output with Cytoscape"

 keypoints:
 - ""